djc/instant-segment/README.md

 ## Using

-Instant Segment works by segmenting a string into words by selecting the splits with the highest probability given a vocabulary of words and their occurances.
+Instant Segment works by segmenting a string into words by selecting the splits with the highest probability given a corpus of words and their occurances.

 For instance, provided that `choose` and `spain` occur more frequently than `chooses` and `pain`, Instant Segment can help you split the string `choosespain.com` into [`ChooseSpain.com`](https://instantdomainsearch.com/search/sale?q=choosespain) which more likely matches user intent.